 June 1844.
 John Vass, Alexander MacKenzie and Alexander Skinner, changed with assaulting Andrew Ross and his wife, to the effusion of blood, at a wedding.
 John Vass was found guilty and sentenced to 40 days in prison or a £8 fine, he chose the 40 days.
 The other 2 were found not guilty.

 August 1844.
-David Vass, Shandwick, around 18 years of age, was thrown into the sea while shifting sail, before his crewmates could rescue him he had sunk to the bottom and was seen no more.
+David Vass, Shandwick, around 18 years of age, was thrown into the sea while shifting sail near Tarbatness, before his crew mates could rescue him he had sunk to the bottom and was seen no more.

 August 1844.
-The son of Hugh Vass was thrown into the ‘great waters’ but with many boats on hand he was safely rescued.
+The son of Hugh Vass, Shandwick, was thrown into the ‘great waters’ but with many boats on hand he was safely rescued.

 November 1848.
 Hilton of Cadboll woman found frozen to death, she had helped walk her husband, who was drunk, home from Tain and it is thought in a state of exhaustion on a very cold night she lay down to sleep and succumbed to the cold.

 August 1849.
 Farmer James Anderson, Balintore, was tried for assault on fisherman David Vass, Balintore Park.
 It would appear that some fishermen were trespassing on Mr. Anderson’s land and after chasing them and confronting them, somehow the rake he was carrying struck Mr. Vass on the head causing serious injury, from which he has now recovered.
 Mr Anderson pleaded not quilty and was acquitted.